X39/Papercraft/docs/manual/style-guide.md

 Keep [Controls](controls.md) as the controls landing page and shared orientation point.
 Split detailed built-in control references into separate pages when each control is documented.

-Use this pattern for future control pages:
+Use this pattern for control pages:

 - one page for text,
 - one page for border and shared box styling,